Seth-Revz/Seth-Revz/README.md

-Currently working on many projects, with Pokévents being a big one.
+Currently mainly working on Pokévents.
 Pokévents is a verified Discord bot for the [PokeMMO](https://forums.pokemmo.com) community!

 </br>